• Skip to primary navigation

 If you are an avid cake baker, check out this Gluten Free Cake Troubleshooting Guide.

 In making this recipe, you must know how large the wedding will be.
-If there will be a lot of people, you will need to triple or even quadruple this cake recipe.
+If there are many people, you will need to triple or even quadruple this cake recipe.
 Preheat the oven to 350º F.

 Step 1: In a large mixing bowl, add the gluten free flour blend, sugar, baking powder, and sea salt.
 Use a whisk to blend the dry ingredients together.